wmarshall484/websiteTest/README.md

 	* StreamsContextFactory.getStreamsContext("EMBEDDED").submit(topology).get();

 Embedded runs the entire app in a single JVM.
 For a further explanation of the various submission contexts, refer to [link](google.com)
-When we run this as a Java Application, we get:
+When we run this as a Java Application, we get
 [0, 1, 4, 2, 7, 10, 12, 10, 4, 2, 1, 0]
 [0, 1, 4, 2, 7, 10, 12, 10, 5, 2, 1, 0]
 [0, 1, 4, 2, 7, 11, 12, 10, 5, 2, 1, 0]
 [0, 1, 4, 2, 8, 11, 12, 10, 5, 2, 1, 0]

 Note how the histogram is updated each time.
 For a more in-depth example of how to parallelize your datastream to remove bottlenecks, refer to the tutorial at [link](google.com).